Pessimistic Off-Policy Optimization for Learning to Rank: Lower Confidence Bounds on Attraction Probabilities

 The last equality follows from the fact that

-The empirical Bayes \citep{maritz2018empirical} is a statistical procedure that chooses $(\alpha, \beta)$ that maximize $\cL(\alpha, \beta)$.
-To find the maximizer, we search on a grid.
-For instance, let $\cG = [m]$ for some integer $m > 0$.
+Empirical Bayes \citep{maritz_empirical_2017} is a statistical procedure for finding $(\alpha, \beta)$ that maximize $\cL(\alpha, \beta)$.
+To find them, we search on a grid.
+Specifically, let $\cG = [m]$ for some integer $m > 0$.
 Then we search over all $(\alpha, \beta) \in \cG^2$.
-In this case, grid search is a feasible solution because the parameter space is mere 2-dimensional.
+The grid search is feasible since the parameter space has only $2$ dimensions.